citrusvanilla/tinyflux/docs/source/preparing-data.rst

 - ``tags``: Text attributes of the observation as a Python ``dict`` of ``str|str`` key value pairs.
 - ``fields``: Numeric attributes of the observation as a Python ``dict`` of ``str|int`` or ``str|float`` key value pairs.

-None of the four attributes is required during initialization; you can also initialize an empty Point like the following:
+None of the four attributes is required during initialization; an empty Point can be initialized like the following:

 >>> from tinyflux import Point
 >>> Point()
 Point(time=None, measurement=_default)

-You'll notice that the ``time`` attribute is ``None``, and the ``measurement`` attribute has taken the value of ``_default``.
+Notice that the ``time`` attribute is ``None``, and the ``measurement`` attribute has taken the value of ``_default``.
 The point also has no tags or fields.
 Tags and fields are not required, but from a user's perspective, such a data point has little meaning.

 .. note::